pyomeca/bioptim/README.md

 #### PROPORTIONAL_STATE (Lagrange and Mayer)
 Minimizes the difference between one state and another, such that `x[first_dof] - first_dof_intercept = coef * (x[second_dof] - second_dof_intercept)`
-The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Objective` constructor
+The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Objective` constructor.

 #### PROPORTIONAL_CONTROL (Lagrange)
 Minimizes the difference between one control and another, such that `u[first_dof] - first_dof_intercept = coef * (u[second_dof] - second_dof_intercept)`
-The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Objective` constructor
+The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Objective` constructor.

 #### MINIMIZE_TORQUE (Lagrange)
-Minimizes the generalized forces part of the controls variable towards zero (or a target)
+Minimizes the generalized forces (part of the control variables) toward zero (or a target).

 #### TRACK_TORQUE (Lagrange)
-Tracks the generalized forces part of the controls variable towards a target
+Tracks the generalized forces (part of the control variables) toward a target.

 #### MINIMIZE_STATE_DERIVATIVE (Lagrange)
-Minimizes the difference between a state at a node and the same state at the next node, effectively minimizing the generalized forces derivative
+Minimizes the difference between a state at a node and the same state at the next node, i.e., minimizes the generalized state derivative.

 #### MINIMIZE_TORQUE_DERIVATIVE (Lagrange)
-Minimizes the difference between a *tau* at a node and the same *tau* at the next node, effectively minimizing the generalized forces derivative
+Minimizes the difference between a *tau* at a node and the same *tau* at the next node, i.e., minimizes the generalized forces derivative.

 #### MINIMIZE_MUSCLES_CONTROL (Lagrange)
-Minimizes the muscles part of the controls variable towards zero (or a target)
+Minimizes the muscles' controls (part of the control variables) toward zero (or a target).

 #### TRACK_MUSCLES_CONTROL (Lagrange)
-Tracks the muscles part of the controls variable towards a target
+Tracks the muscles' controls (part of the control variables) toward a target.

 #### MINIMIZE_ALL_CONTROLS (Lagrange)
-Minimizes all the controls variable towards zero (or a target)
+Minimizes all the control variables toward zero (or a target).

 #### TRACK_ALL_CONTROLS (Lagrange)
-Tracks all the controls variable towards a target
+Tracks all the control variables toward a target.

 #### MINIMIZE_CONTACT_FORCES (Lagrange)
-Minimizes the non-acceleration points reaction forces towards zero (or a target)
+Minimizes the non-acceleration points of the reaction forces toward zero (or a target).

 #### TRACK_CONTACT_FORCES (Lagrange)
-Tracks the non-acceleration points reaction forces towards a target
+Tracks the non-acceleration points of the reaction forces toward a target.

 #### MINIMIZE_SOFT_CONTACT_FORCES (Lagrange)
-Minimizes the external forces induced by soft contacts (or a target)
+Minimizes the external forces induced by soft contacts (or a target).

 #### TRACK_SOFT_CONTACT_FORCES  (Lagrange)
-Tracks the external forces induced by soft contacts towards a target
+Tracks the external forces induced by soft contacts toward a target.

 #### MINIMIZE_COM_POSITION (Lagrange and Mayer)
-Minimizes the center of mass position towards zero (or a target).
+Minimizes the center of mass position toward zero (or a target).
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes along which the center of mass should be minimized.

 #### MINIMIZE_COM_VELOCITY (Lagrange and Mayer)
 Minimizes the center of mass velocity towards zero (or a target).
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be provided to specify the axes along which the velocity should be minimized.

 #### MINIMIZE_COM_ACCELERATION (Lagrange and Mayer)
 Minimizes the center of mass acceleration towards zero (or a target).
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the acceleration of the center of mass
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be provided to specify the axes along which the acceleration should be minimized.

 #### MINIMIZE_ANGULAR_MOMENTUM (Lagrange and Mayer)
-Minimizes the angular momentum in the global reference frame towards zero (or a target).
+Minimizes the angular momentum in the global reference frame toward zero (or a target).
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the angular momentum
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be provided to specify the axes along which the momentum should be minimized.

 #### MINIMIZE_LINEAR_MOMENTUM (Lagrange and Mayer)
 Minimizes the linear momentum towards zero (or a target).
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the linear momentum
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be provided to specify the axes along which the momentum should be minimized.

 #### MINIMIZE_PREDICTED_COM_HEIGHT (Mayer)
-Minimizes the prediction of the center of mass maximal height from the parabolic equation, assuming vertical axis is Z (2): CoM_dot[2]**2 / (2 * -g) + CoM[2].
+Minimizes the maximal height of the center of mass, predicted from the parabolic equation, assuming vertical axis is Z (2): CoM_dot[2]**2 / (2 * -g) + CoM[2].
 To maximize a jump, one can use this function at the end of the push-off phase and declare a weight of -1.

 #### TRACK_SEGMENT_WITH_CUSTOM_RT (Lagrange and Mayer)
 Minimizes the distance between a segment and an RT (for instance, an Inertial Measurement Unit).
 It does so by computing the homogenous transformation between the segment and the RT and then converting this to Euler angles.
-The extra parameters `segment_idx: int` and `rt_idx: int` must be passed to the `Objective` constructor
+The extra parameters `segment_idx: int` and `rt_idx: int` must be passed to the `Objective` constructor.

 #### TRACK_MARKER_WITH_SEGMENT_AXIS (Lagrange and Mayer)
 Minimizes the distance between a marker and an axis of a segment, that is aligning an axis toward the marker.
 The extra parameters `marker_idx: int`, `segment_idx: int` and `axis: Axis` must be passed to the `Objective` constructor

 #### CUSTOM (Lagrange and Mayer)
-CUSTOM should not be directly sent by the user, but the user should pass the custom_objective function directly.
+The user should not directly send CUSTOM, but pass the custom_objective function directly.
-You can have a look at Objective and ObjectiveList sections for more information about how to define custom objective function.
+You can look at Objective and ObjectiveList sections for more information about defining custom objective function.

 ## The parameters